Osho explains how to group human nature into just three groups or dimensions of curiosity. What to find out which of these best describes you?

-What he is talking about here is not the truth in general but investigating your spiritual truth.
+Osho isn’t talking about the truth in general but investigating your “personal spiritual truth.”
 Many people who have religious beliefs inherit them from their family system.
-So, it isn’t really a choice, and it’s going along with cultural tradition.
+So, it isn’t a choice, and it’s going along with cultural tradition.
 It has nothing to do with seeking the truth and everything to do with affirming what you already believe.

 “Then there is the second part of humanity: a few who inquire.
 But they don’t know how to learn.”